arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ### Handling DTB Overlays

-You can modify and maintain the Device Tree Blob (DTB) overlays through a couple of methods depending on the Linux system used.
-In the case of the Portenta X8 with the Portenta Hat Carrier, the following official methods are supported.
+To modify and maintain the Device Tree Blob (DTB) overlays of your Portenta X8 so it can support different hardware and devices, please read and execute the following steps.

 ### Custom DTB Overlays